PardhavMaradani/vit-timetable-export-plugin/README.md

 > ![ICS Imported into macOS Calendar - Day](images/macos-calendar-day.png)

 > ![ICS Imported into macOS Calendar - Week](images/macos-calendar-week.png)

+## IFTTT - IF This Then That

+If your Android phone does not have native support to mute / unmute based on Calendar events, you can use [IFTTT](https://ifttt.com/) to achieve the same.

+The Applet to mute your Android phone when events start is: [VIT Timetable - Mute Android Phone At Start Of Calendar Events](https://ift.tt/E89YchI)

+The Applet to unmute your Android phone when events end is: [VIT Timetable - Unmute Android Phone At End Of Calendar Events](https://ift.tt/vwT6UkS)

 ## How it works